Buckwheat Granola (Oven or Dehydrator)

 This post may contain affiliate links from which I will earn a commission.
 Learn more in our disclosure.

-And unfortunately for the time poor, reaching for a box of breakfast cereals just isn’t a great option.
-As a book I recently reviewed put it, when you start to analyze the nutritional content of boxed cereals most end up looking more like a dessert than a wholesome start to the day.
-In fact, puffed rice is the GI equivalent of eating jelly beans for breakfast!!
+And truly, reaching for a box of breakfast cereal just isn’t the best option.
+When you analyze the nutritional content of boxed cereals, most end up looking more like a dessert than a wholesome start to the day.
+In fact, puffed rice (though it doesn't have artificial colors) is the GI equivalent of eating jelly beans for breakfast (source)!

-Today I’m sharing a recipe for buckwheat-based granola recipe (muesli), which is simple to prepare and can be made in bulk.
-I have gone with cranberry, pistachio and orange for a Christmas-inspired flavoring combo (packaged in a pretty jar it makes a delightful homemade Christmas gift idea too!), but feel free to mix it up with other flavors according to your preferences.
+Enter this buckwheat granola recipe, which is simple to make and can be made in bulk.
+The coconut oil and flakes help make it a filling start to the day.
+Cranberry, pistachio, and orange make a delicious flavor combo that would make a lovely homemade Christmas gift idea, but feel free to mix it up with other flavors according to your preferences.

 Want to Save This Post?